Vital Records Online

 Learn how to order a Nevada birth certificate from the Nevada DPBH-OVR.
 The state fee for certified replacements is $25.00 per copy (including additional copies).
 Processing times will vary depending on which office the request is submitted to.
 Authorized individuals who can make a request include the person on record, immediate family members, and legal representatives.

-How to Order Nevada Birth Certificates
+How to Order Nevada Birth Certificate

 You can order a Nevada birth certificate in person or by mail through the Department of Health and Human Services - Division of Public and Behavioral Health - Office of Vital Records (DHHS-DPBH-OVR) or online through VRO for a more efficient process.
 Before starting the application process, confirm the costs, eligibility, requirements, and processing times.